Inferring physical properties of symmetric states from the fewest copies

 Notably, our strategy can be efficiently implemented on a quantum computer in the considered scenario, too.
-Indeed, as detailed in SM \cite{SM}, the eigenbasis of $Y$ can be mapped into the computational basis via the quantum Schur transform followed by at most $\lceil \frac{n}{2} \rceil$ controlled gates.
+Indeed, as detailed in Ref.~\cite{SM}, the eigenbasis of $Y$ can be mapped into the computational basis via the quantum Schur transform followed by at most $\lceil \frac{n}{2} \rceil$ controlled gates.
 That our strategy is efficiently implementable follows from the known result that the quantum Schur transform can be realized as a quantum circuit of polynomial size \cite{Bacon2006}.

-Before concluding, we present a few remarks.
-We point out that the relations $\expval{Y}_\rho=\expval{X}_\rho$ and $(\Delta Y)^2\leq(\Delta X)^2$ hold as long as $\rho$ admits some symmetric structures described by a finite or compact Lie group.
-That is, our strategy is applicable to any such $\rho$, regardless of whether the foregoing assumption, i.e., nothing about $\rho$ except its symmetric structures is known, is satisfied or not.
-When this assumption is satisfied, our strategy allows for consuming the fewest samples to learn $\expval{X}_\rho$ up to the desired precision $\epsilon$.
-On the other hand, while the assumption is satisfied in numerous scenarios, there are also many scenarios in which we know other structures of $\rho$ besides its symmetric structures.
-For example, apart from translational symmetries, the state of a many-body system usually admits quasi-local structures, based on which some learning methods have been proposed \cite{Anshu2021,Rouze2021}.
-As such, our strategy could be incorporated into existing methods as a basic building block for further reducing sample complexity via making best use of symmetric structures of states.
+Before concluding, we remark that while the assumption in Theorem \ref{Theorem2} holds in numerous scenarios, there are also many cases in which we know other structures of $\rho$ besides its symmetric structures.
+For example, apart from translational symmetries, a many-body state usually admits quasi-local structures, based on which some learning methods have been proposed \cite{Anshu2021,Rouze2021}.
+As such, our strategy could be incorporated into existing methods as a basic building block for further reducing sample complexity by exploring symmetric structures of states.
+Besides, it should be noted that there are difficulties in implementing the projective measurement of $X$ in many situations.
+For example, it was recognized that the mean energy of a many-body system is considerably difficult to measure, due to which only a few architecture-specific experiments have been carried out so far \cite{Safranek2023}.
+Interestingly, our strategy allows for inferring $\overline{X}$ from the projective measurement of $Y$ which, as demonstrated above, may be efficiently implementable even when this is not the case for $X$.

-In conclusion, targeting at learning expectation values of observables, we have proposed an entangling-measurement-based strategy that can leverage quantum computational resources to dramatically reduce sample complexity.
-Our strategy, which is powered by the exploration of symmetric structures of states, is to infer the expectation value of an observable $X$ from the projective measurement of its symmetrized counterpart $Y=\mathcal{T}(X)$ rather than $X$ itself.
-This enables our strategy to operate at the optimal sample efficiency in a variety of contexts and thereby go beyond what can be achieved with local measurements.
+In conclusion, targeting at measuring expectation values of observables, we have proposed an entangled-measurement-based strategy that can leverage quantum computational resources to dramatically reduce sample complexity.
+Our strategy, which is powered by the exploration of symmetric structures of states, is to infer the expectation value $\overline{X}$ of an observable $X$ from the projective measurement of its symmetrized counterpart $Y$ in Eq.~(\ref{opt-Y}) rather than $X$ itself.
+This allows our strategy to be an intriguing alternative with the optimal sample efficiency in a variety of contexts, as stated in Theorems \ref{Theorem1} and \ref{Theorem2}.